New Brighton Lifeboat Station: History

 In the 18th Century, vessels arriving in the Port of Liverpool were required to first deposit their gunpowder in the Gunpowder magazine, which was located in a secluded area on the Wirral, across the River Mersey from Liverpool.
 Over time, Magazine Village developed, and it was here that the Liverpool Dock Trustees placed one of their lifeboats in 1827, with a boathouse being constructed in 1828.
 The location was ideally situated to cover the mouth of the river.
 A second boat was stationed there in 1839.

 At a public meeting in 1862, it was discussed that a boat, located in the now increasingly populous area known as New Brighton, would be better positioned to effect a faster response into Liverpool Bay.
 The RNLI was approached, and agreed to provide a lifeboat station in New Brighton.

-An unusual new type of lifeboat, named Rescue, was commissioned with J. Hamilton, Jnr, Windsor Works, Liverpool, and arrived on station in January 1863.
+With the previous lifeboats usually towed to the scene of shipwreck by a steamer, it was decided to provide the most stable lifeboat suited to being towed.
+An unusual 42 ft 0 in lifeboat costing £230, designed by the late H. Richardson, and constructed of the best Charcoal iron, was commissioned from J. Hamilton Jr., of the Windsor Ironworks, Liverpool, who gave up all profits on its manufacture.

+On 24 January 1863, large crowds watched the lifeboat as she was drawn through the streets of Liverpool in grand procession, followed by the mayor and other dignitaries, men from the military and Naval reserve, accompanied by the music of various bands, and under the direction of Capt.
+H. T. Richardson, formerly of the Dragoon Guards, son of the inventor of this type of life-boat.
+The boat was then named Rescue, and launched on demonstration.